dib-lab/2020-paper-sourmash-gather/manuscript.md

 * also note: LCA chooses discriminatory k-mers in advance, and when databases are updated they must also be updated; here we don't need to do that.
 We also don't need to a step of assigning taxonomy to k-mers.
 * it is not clear how important this is comptuationally in terms of efficiency, given the tradeoffs of the min set cov algorithm, but it should be mentioned.

+CTB: do we talk about massive simplification viz salmonella?

 ## K-mer decomposition of metagenomes approximates read mappability

 K-mers have been widely used to approximate mapping (citations).
-To evaluate the utility of our min-set-cov approach, we ran min-set-cov on three metagenomes and then mapped the metagenome reads to the identified genomes.
-To do this, we implemented a minimap-based version of gather, in which we map all metagenome reads to all the genomes identified by gather, and then iteratively subtract the reads that mapped to the gather results in the order specified by gather and remap them.
+To evaluate the accuracy of our k-mer based min-set-cov approach, we identified the ranked set of matching genomes for each of three metagenomes, and then mapped the metagenome reads to the matching genomes with minimap.
+We then identified reads that mapped to multiple genomes and assigned them to the best-ranked matching genome.
+This can be viewed as a mapping-based version of min-set-cov.

-(CTB note: could also calculate this with mapping, but not against ALL genomes, only against those already found with gather.)
+(CTB note: could also calculate this with mapping, but not against ALL genomes, only against those already found with gather.
+This highlights the utility of k-mers, since the mapping based approach could not be used against all genomes.)

 Figure @fig:gather shows that mapping results generally correspond to gather results.
 However, they match more closely for synthetic communities